 1 ounce American equals 1.26 ounces British and 42.8 grams per square meter.
 So when you buy a kite, the meaning of the cloth weight figure (if given) depends on the country of manufacture of the ripstop cloth.

-I guess if a plastic creation really 'hits the spot' then it can be re-made in ripstop nylon.
+I guess if a plastic creation really 'hits the spot' then it can be re-made in ripstop nylon and attached to the frame with nylon repair tape.
 It would then be a tad heavier but definitely more durable.

 As mentioned earlier, there's another alternative to towing indoor kites if it's just not possible to fly outdoors...

 "Kites Up!" is my downloadable board game.
 It's a PDF file which has all the documentation for the game plus images for all the components.
 Tokens, cards, the board itself and so on.
 Anyway, just click that link to see more info :-)